Saacman/tae/docs/linux/wsl_w11.md

 ```bash
 sudo apt update && sudo apt upgrade
 ```
 After entering your password, the installed packages will be upgraded to their latest stable release.
-This process can take up to 10 minutes or more depending on the internet connecction.
+This process can take up to 10 minutes or more depending on the internet connection.
 It is a good practice to update pre-installed packages to avoid further problems down the road.

 ## Using the GUI